deqyra/RenderBoi/README.md

 of the golden torus, itself being a child of the emerald, larger torus.
 It is apparent that children objects are affected by their parent.
 The cube shows the position of a point light.
-The tetrahedron is being rendered with a different shader, which does not take into account light.
+The tetrahedron is being rendered with a different shader, which does not take lightinto account.

 ## Info